Sheree Atcheson

 Sheree Atcheson (born 28 February 1991) is a Sri Lankan-born Northern Irish computer scientist and Group Vice-President of Diversity & Inclusion at Valtech.
-She previously has held roles such as Global Director of Diversity, Equity and Inclusion at Peakon Head of Diversity and Inclusion at Monzo and Consulting Inclusion Lead at Deloitte.
+She previously has held roles such as Global Director of Diversity, Equity and Inclusion at Peakon, Head of Diversity and Inclusion at Monzo and Consulting Inclusion Lead at Deloitte.
 Atcheson has been recognised by Computer Weekly as one of the Most Influential Women in UK Tech.
-She is the Global Ambassador for Women Who Code.
+She was the Global Ambassador for Women Who Code.